 Similarly, in Casino Royale it's mentioned Bond was picked for the mission precisely because he's such a good card player.
 Yet in the actual poker game he loses badly until he gets dealt a fantastically good hand.
-(Of course, this is partly due to the fact that real card experts are very boring to watch as they do their best to remain emotionless and spend a lot of time folding early to minimize losses.)
+(Of course, this is partly because real card experts are very boring to watch as they do their best to remain emotionless and spend a lot of time folding early to minimize losses.)

 In The Experts, John Travolta's character - who thinks he's in a Nebraska town (he and Arye Gross's character are actually in a Russian town full of KGB spies training to be sleeper agents) - asks if anyone there knows how to dance.
 Kelly Preston's character says "I know how to dance," and the two promptly demonstrate that while he knows how to, it's a different story in her case.
 (Then again, let's cut them some slack as this was where they met - they were married four years later and remain a couple to this day.)